CleveritDemo/CleveritDemo-gh-action-copilot-handson-demo/README.md

 Create a new repository with the name: gh-action-copilot-handson

+Make sure to have read and write permissions in the workflow settings

 Configuration

 Settings -> Actions -> General -> Workflow Permissions -> Read and Write

 ### Step 3: Add New Remote to Cloned Repository